Farmed Insects Recipe - Adult

 As a voracious consumer of organic materials, this hearty fly thrives in dense spaces, unlike conventional livestock.
 So, basically, you’re helping upcycle food waste, save thousands of liters of water and drastically reduce greenhouse gases.

-With Wilder Harier Farmed Insect food it is easy to make a good transition!
+With Wilder Harrier Farmed Insects dog food it is easy to make a good transition!
 The food being free from common allergens and fillers, it is easy on the stomach and great for the gut.
-With the new food, go from 25% of his daily needs on day 1 (with 75% of the current food) and than gradually put more in every portion to have 100% of the new food on day 7!
+With the new food, go from 25% of his daily needs on day 1 (with 75% of the current food) and then gradually put more in every portion to have 100% of the new food on day 7!

 On top of providing great food for your pup and the planet we want your dog to LOVE it!
 That is why our products are 100% guaranteed.